 New Roots

-The New Roots project provides New Canadians with supports, training, mentorship, and connections to farmers—or access to land.
-New Roots looks to assist newcomers—many of whom have agrarian backgrounds—who may be living on low-incomes and/or using the food bank system, to move toward sustainable livelihoods.
+The New Roots project provides New Canadians with supports, training, mentorship, and connections to farmers—and connections to access land.
+New Roots looks to assist newcomers—many of whom have strong agrarian backgrounds— to move toward regional farm livelihoods, both self-employment and supporting existing farms as farm labour.

 Background